mwat56/apachelogger/README.md

 ## Special Features

-As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting URLs by setting the host-part of the remote address to zero (`0`).
+As _**privacy**_ becomes a serious concern for a growing number of people (including law makers) – the IP address is definitely to be considered as _personal data_ – this logging facility _anonymises_ the requesting users by setting the host-part of the respective remote address to zero (`0`).
 This option takes care of e.g. European servers who may _not without explicit consent_ of the users store personal data; this includes IP addresses in logfiles and elsewhere (eg. statistical data gathered from logfiles).

 ## Licence

     Copyright © 2019 M.Watermann, 10247 Berlin, Germany
                     All rights reserved
                 EMail : <support@mwat.de>

 > This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 3 of the License, or (at your option) any later version.
 >